jaehayi25/GlassDetectorApp/README.md

       * pipeline.config
       * 2 tfrecords files (one containing labeled training images and the other containing labeled test images)
       * label_map.pbtxt
-  3. export-tflite.ipynb: Run this code to convert the model.ckpt and pipeline.config files into a tflite format (you will need the model.tflite file for the app)
+  3. export_tflite.ipynb: Run this code to convert the model.ckpt and pipeline.config files into a tflite format (you will need the model.tflite file for the app)

 ## Creating the App